What type of investment is this?

 Until recently, cask whiskey was difficult to purchase.
 As the global appetite for Irish whiskey continues to grow, so does the interest in casks of Irish Whiskey as an investment opportunity.
 The Whiskey Investment club offers an exciting opportunity to tap into the fast growing global whiskey market.
-Buying tangible assets gives you more financial security as products can’t go bust like organisations can.
-It makes buying a cask of whiskey a much more stable investment.
+Buying tangible assets gives you the chance to diversify your investment portfolio to hedge against inflation.

 What is a cask?

 A cask is the wood that whiskey is stored in while it matures and it plays a critical role in developing flavours.
 Casks can come in all different sizes and wood types, but the most common type used for whiskey is a 200l ex-bourbon barrel that was originally used to mature American Bourbon.
 However, whiskey is regularly matured in other types of casks including sherry, wine and tequila, all of which bring their own flavours to the spirit.

 Why purchase casks over bottles?